Malaysian animation: MAC3 Co-Production Fund

 This grant was launched in 2009 to support the creation and development or co-development of Intellectual Properties under the Animation, Games & Computer Graphics sectors of the creative cluster.

 The grant is designed to help innovative and progressive local companies to co-produce animation and game development projects with reputable partners that will contribute to the overall development of the industry in Malaysia.

-Foreign Influence on Malaysian Animation
+Foreign influence on Malaysian animation

-Some of local animation has a tendency to copy foreign elements, especially anime.
+Some local animations tend to include foreign elements, especially anime.
 This can be seen in the design of TV animation series such as Anak-anak Sidek, Edi & Cici and Sang Wira.
-This is because, most of the animators were once trained by Japanese animators.
+This is because most of the animators were once trained by Japanese animators.

-However, Kampung Boy, based on the characters of international-known cartoonist, Lat has its own identity.
-It is seen as the best animation that portrays Malaysian cultures in the eyes of its own creator.
-In the making of Kampung Boy, Lat was actively involved on the project.
+However, Kampung Boy, based on the characters of internationally known cartoonist, Lat has its own identity.
+It is seen as the best animation that portrays Malaysian cultures in the eyes of its creator.
+In the making of Kampung Boy, Lat was actively involved in the project.